 In fact, if you pay close attention when going through those review websites, you’ll see that some users have already picked on these flaws.
 Take a look at the following user comments, for instance:

 |Value||It is a bit expensive and lacks features of other PM software|

 |Bloatware||So many features it's overwhelming to find the ones you need|

 |User Experience||Takes some time to learn how to use it most effectively|

 |On boarding||Wrike was not the easiest thing to sell to the team as a whole|

 |Critical Path||Automatic features adjusted dates causing missed deadlines!|

 |Newbies||Frustrating for people who are new to project management|

-The real kicker is that although we keep it simple, it’s not stupid.
-Breeze offers a great user experience.
-But as it is built with Kanban and Agile in mind, it still offers all the tools needed to perform serious project management.
+Breeze offers a great user experience and it is very easy to navigate, yes.
+However, as it is built with Kanban and Agile in mind, it still offers all the tools needed to perform serious project management.

 In short, Breeze proves that ‘simple’ and ‘tech-savvy’ can absolutely co-exist and that the combination can result in a product with the potential to help thousands of teams stay organized and boost their productivity.